exercism/pharo-smalltalk/README.md

 All Pharo exercises must be compatible with SUnit.

 To test a single exercise run it from the built in test runner by clicking on the test orb.
-Alternatively you can use the playbround and evaluate:
+Alternatively you can use the playground and evaluate:
 ```
 MyExercismPackage suite run.
 ```